 And it’s also a good thing if consumers give away promotional items.
 Here’s a bonus statistic: 63% of consumers will pass along promo items they no longer want rather than throwing them away.
 Sharing promo generates opportunities for new people to be exposed to your brand and, hopefully, become customers.

-Promotional products are a great way to increase the impact of your advertising, and we’re here to help.
-Contact Paw Print & Mail today to start increasing your brand awareness, or visit our promotional products and branded apparel online store to shop ideas for your company.
+Promotional products are a powerful and effective way to increase the impact of your advertising, and we’re here to help.
+Contact, Sarah, our Promotional Branding Specialist, to start increasing your brand awareness, or visit our promotional products and branded apparel online store to shop ideas for your company.

 Subscribe to our email list so you never miss a post from Paw Print!